Rukeanu/SQL-4/README.md

 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns missing days for persons’ visits in January of 2022.
-Use `v_generated_dates` view for that task and sort the result by missing_date column.
-The sample of data is presented below.
+Write a SQL statement that returns missing days for people's visits in January 2022.
+Use the `v_generated_dates` view for this task and sort the result by the missing_date column.
+The sample data is shown below.

 | missing_date |
 | ------ |